kohlschutter/unsock/README.md

 see [doc/iperf.md](doc/iperf.md) for details.

-# Control files
+# Control files, other socket domains

 unsock can also connect to other types of sockets.
 If the `*.sock` file in `UNSOCK_DIR` is not a unix domain socket but a regular file with a magic header, the contents of the file control the actual target of the connection.
-See `struct unsock_socket_info` in  `unsock.h` for details of the file format.
+See `struct unsock_socket_info` in [unsock.h](src/unsock.h) for details of the file format.

 Some control file configurations can be created by calling `libunsock.so` as an executable, along with some environment variables being set, including `UNSOCK_FILE` pointing to the control file: